▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 The Seychellois He is also affectionate and very attached to his owner.
 They need their owner to return affection and give them enough time and attention; they should not be left alone too often or for too long.
 This makes it an ideal companion for people who live alone., as long as, of course, be able to take care of it.

 His love of play also makes him a cat who appreciates the presence of children..
-However, you have to teach them not to rush with their little friend, since this one does not take it well.
+But, you have to teach them not to rush with their little friend, since this one does not take it well.
 On the other hand, the Seychellois cat tends to adapt well to the presence of other domestic animals.

 Last, the Seychellois is known to be very vocal, although a little less than his cousin the Siamese, which also has a slightly more powerful voice.